Influenza Hospitalization Surveillance

 - Determine the rate of serious influenza-associated complications, such as secondary bacterial infections, and the need for intensive care unit (ICU) admission/mechanical ventilation.

 - Identify factors that are associated with severe illness or influenza-associated complications.

 - Evaluate adherence to influenza vaccination recommendations.

 Active surveillance for laboratory-confirmed influenza hospitalizations is conducted among residents of the seven county Rochester catchment area.
 A case is defined as a resident in the catchment area having a hospital admission with a laboratory confirmed influenza infection.
-Demographic, diagnostic, medical and vaccination histories are collected from the medical charts of cases and are recorded on a standardized case report form.
+FluSurv-Net data is used to generate national estimates of the total numbers of flu cases, medical visits, and hospitalizations.

 Comprehensive and aggregate data analyses for this project are ongoing and available at the following websites:

-The incidence of influenza hospitalizations varies each season and by age group, depending on what strain of influenza is most prominent and the efficacy of the vaccine.
+The incidence of influenza hospitalizations varies by season and by age group and depends on the circulating influenza strains and the influenza vaccine efficacy.

 For information on influenza cases, by age, for 2017-2018, visit RocHealthData.org.

 Chow EJ, Rolfes MA, O'Halloran A, Anderson EJ, Bennett NM, Billing L, Chai S, Dufort E, Herlihy R, Kim S, Lynfield R, McMullen C, Monroe ML, Schaffner W, Spencer M, Talbot HK, Thomas A, Yousey-Hindes K, Reed C, Garg S.; Acute Cardiovascular Events Associated With Influenza in Hospitalized Adults: A Cross-sectional Study.
 Ann Intern Med.
 25 August 2020.
 Online ahead of print. doi:10.7326/M20-1509.
 PMID: 32833488.